Solutions To Fix – The Date And Time Automatic Resetting Problem

 #So, What Is This CMOS Battery?

-CMOS stands for Complementary Metal Oxide Semiconductor, and it is used in the creation of chips, microprocessors, etc. And one such chip exactly like that exists in the battery on your computer’s motherboard.
+CMOS stands for Complimentary Metal Oxide Semiconductor, and it is used in the creation of chips, microprocessors, etc. And one such chip exactly like that exists in the battery on your computer’s motherboard.

 And the BIOS chip stores a lot of information about your system’s configuration, including the date and time;